 Imagine hearing about a trial two weeks away taking place on a different continent and saying, “I am going to get in that courtroom one way or another.”
 That is exactly what Jordana Lebowitz did.
 When she heard about a former Auschwitz worker set to go on trial in Lunenburg, Germany decades after the Holocaust ended, she was immediately ready to drop everything and travel from Toronto to Lunenburg to witness this historic trial.

-Going into this book, I had not heard of Oskar Groening or this trial, so it was interesting to learn about it, especially through the eyes of someone my age who is Jewish and therefore affected by the outcome.
+Going into To Look A Nazi In The Eye, I had not heard of Oskar Groening or this trial, so it was interesting to learn about it, especially through the eyes of someone my age who is Jewish and therefore affected by the outcome.
 It’s wild to think I was in a German language class while this was happening and yet I was oblivious to it the whole time.
 Either way, I’m glad I got to hear about the Groening trial and learn about its significance in this book.

 As described in the book, people may wonder why German courts decided to bring Groening to the stand some 70 years after his crimes took place.
 The reasoning for many involved was to prove that it does not matter how much time has passed, you are still accountable for your wrongdoings.
 Jordana explains this and goes further to point out that this is the justice that the Jewish community deserves to see even though it came later than desired.
 That message extends past the Holocaust to any type of crime and sets a precedent that this type of discrimination and abusive mistreatment will not be tolerated in future generations.
 Now knowing about this trial, I am extremely grateful that it happened.